OpenTranslationBible/open-bible/en-GB/52.1 Thessalonians/md/1-thessalonians-05.md

 ## 1 Thessalonians 5:4

-But you, brothers and sisters, are not in darkness, so that the day would overtake you like a thief;
+But you, dear friends, are not in darkness, so that the day would surprise you like a thief;

 ## 1 Thessalonians 5:5

-for you are all sons of light and sons of day.
-We are not of night nor of darkness;
+for you are all children of light and children of the day.
+We do not belong to the night or to darkness;

 ## 1 Thessalonians 5:6

-so then, let’s not sleep as others do, but let’s be alert and sober.
+Therefore, let us not be like others, who are asleep, but let us remain alert and clear-minded.

 ## 1 Thessalonians 5:7